Western Migrations logo

 • Shailyn Miller, Wildlife Corridors Coordinator, [email protected]

-Nevada: The Nevada Department of Wildlife was an early partner of the CMT and included multiple mule deer herds in the first report volume.
-More recently, the newly established Cooperative Research Unit at the University of Nevada, Reno has helped to further build capacity across the state.
+Nevada: The Nevada Department of Wildlife (NDOW) was an early partner of the CMT and included multiple mule deer herds in the first report volume.
+In 2025, the newly established Nevada Cooperative Fish and Wildlife Research Unit at the University of Nevada, Reno helped to further build capacity across the state.

 • Brian Folt, Assistant Unit Leader, [email protected]